 High-net-worth individuals in the RMD stage are typically receiving more in required distributions than they want or need.
 By donating to your favorite charity directly from an Individual Retirement Account, your required distribution and taxes are reduced under the QCD method.
 This is especially important for those unable to itemize their deductions, as now their charitable donations can be taken in full.
 If you are currently taking RMDs and making charitable donations, QCD’s can be a fantastic strategy.

-Review your ongoing and upcoming charitable gifts and consider a donation straight from your RMD.
+Review your ongoing and upcoming charitable gifts and if you’re 70 ½ or older consider a donation straight from your RMD.

 7. Tax Loss Harvesting